freenas/freenas-docs/userguide/virtualmachines.rst

 The |ui-options| menu has options for controlling and modifying VMs:

 * :guilabel:`Start` boots a VM.
-Alertnatively start a VM by clicking the slide bar on the desired VM.
+Alternatively, start a VM by clicking the slide bar on the desired VM.
 An option is provided to :guilabel:`Overcommit Memory`.
 Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all of